react4j/react4j-todomvc/README.md

 ## TODO

-* add processing of `dependencies.bzl` to zim for dependency upgrades
+* add processing of `WORKSPACE` to zim for dependency upgrades

-* add processing of `dependencies.bzl` to arez/react4j/spritz for dependency upgrades during releases
+* add processing of `WORKSPACE` to arez/react4j/spritz for dependency upgrades during releases

 * Make it possible to disable GWT dev mode for a gwt application and just do gwt compile